-Level 1 interventions aim to teach alternative behavior Level 2 interventions often involve support staff, both school-based and within the community, and/or the administrator.
-These interventions aim to increase the student's skills, positive view of schooling, and positive experience at school so that misbehavior is less likely to continue or escalate.

-Level 4 violations have the potential to significantly impact the safety of the school environment.
+Level 1 interventions aim to teach alternative behavior so students can learn and demonstrate safe, respectful and responsible behavior.
+Staff are encouraged to try a variety of teaching and classroom management strategies.
+Il school-based and within the community, and/or administrator.
+These interventions aim to increase of a student from the school environment due to the severity of the behavior.
+The duration of the short-term suspension, if issued, is to be limited as much as possible while adequately addressing the behavior.
+In the case of repeated need for short-term suspension, an assistance Level 4 violations have the potential to significantly impact the safety of the school environment.
 These violations may result in the removal of a student from the school environment due to the severity of the behavior.
 Such violations may involve the reassignment of a student to another school or to an alternative program that will provide additional structure to teach appropriate behavior.

-Level 1 Violations Level Mandatory 2 3 4 Response Cheating or Plagiarizing Academic dishonesty including, but not limited to, copying the work of others on school assignments or tests, and using the ideas of writings of another person • • Classroom Disruption/Other Behavior Disruptive to the School Environment • • Disrespectful to Adults/Others Using words or actions that are impolite or indicate a lack of respect or courtesy • • Engaging in Verbal Conflict Disrupting the school environment by engaging in a loud argument that includes disparaging comments or discussion of potential physical conflict • • Excessive Tardies/Hall Sweep Arriving late to class excessively, as determined by individual school procedures or is caught in the hallway by school staff after the tardy bell has rang • • There will be no out of school suspension for attendance infractions; OPS attendance policy will be followed Failure to Serve Detention Student does not serve an assigned detention, whether it is scheduled during the school day or after school hours • • Misuse of Pass/Out of Area Student is out of his or her assigned area during the school day, uses a hall pass in a way not intended by the issuer • • Inappropriate Clothing Clothing which is construed to be distracting to the learning environment, per district and/or school guidelines • Inappropriate Language Using inappropriate words or topics of conversation in school • Insubordination/Non-Compliance with Behavioral Expectations Failure to comply with the instructions of school staff when current behavior prevents success of the student or impacts learning • • • Parking, Unauthorized Parking in an unauthorized area on school property • Truancy Neither the family nor school officials know the student's whereabouts or the student is refusing to attend school or class • • There will be no out of school suspension for attendance infractions; OPS attendance policy will be followed
+Level 1 Violations Mandatory 1 2 3 4 Response Cheating or Plagiarizing Academic dishonesty including, but not limited to, copying the work of others on school assignments or tests, and using the ideas of writings of another person • • Classroom Disruption/Other Behavior Disruptive to the School Environment • • Disrespectful to Adults/Others Using words or actions that are impolite or indicate a lack of respect or courtesy • • Engaging in Verbal Conflict Disrupting the school environment by engaging in a loud argument that includes disparaging comments or discussion of potential physical conflict • • Excessive Tardies/Hall Sweep Arriving late to class excessively, as determined by individual school procedures or is caught in the hallway by school staff after the tardy bell has rang • • There will be no out of school suspension for attendance infractions; OPS attendance policy will be followed Failure to Serve Detention Student does not serve an assigned detention, whether it is scheduled during the school day or after school hours • • Misuse of Pass/Out of Area Student is out of his or her assigned area during the school day, uses a hall pass in a way not intended by the issuer • • Inappropriate Clothing Clothing which is construed to be distracting to the learning environment, per district and/or school guidelines • Inappropriate Language Using inappropriate words or topics of conversation in school • Insubordination/Non-Compliance with Behavioral Expectations Failure to comply with the instructions of school staff when current behavior prevents success of the student or impacts learning • • Parking, Unauthorized Parking in an unauthorized area on school property • Truancy Neither the family nor school officials know the student's whereabouts or the student is refusing to attend school or class • • There will be no out of school suspension for attendance infractions; OPS attendance policy will be followed